grahamrobbo/MST2020/README.md

     }
 ```

-Finally the VSCode projectManage extension needs to know where to look for git projects.
+Finally the VSCode Project Manager extension needs to know where to look for git projects.
 This is set in the _settings.json_ file.

 ```json
     "projectManager.git.baseFolders": [